jon-brandy/hackthebox/Categories/Machines/Irked/README.md

 9. It seems the remote port is already set to 6667 and we need to re-set it to one of the port which runs the irc service in our remote host.
-10. Also we need to set the remote host manually.
+10. Also we need to set the remote host, local host, and local port manually.

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/28b87d95-1a4b-4eb7-9017-c1b1210f6d4d)